kuzzleio/documentation-old/src/api-documentation/controller-document/search.md

 Kuzzle uses the [ElasticSearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/5.x/query-dsl.html) syntax.

+An empty body matches all documents in the collection.

 Optional arguments:

 * `aggregations` details how to aggregate the search results.
 See the [Elasticsearch Documentation](https://www.elastic.co/guide/en/elasticsearch/reference/5.x/search-aggregations.html) for more details